prysmaticlabs/documentation/website/versioned_docs/version-2.1.0/prepare-for-merge.md

 **I'm currently running a validator on Ethereum Mainnet.
 When should I make changes?**

 You can make the above changes now.
-Note that Geth requires `TTD` to be specified when using its engine API endpoint, so we recommend waiting to modify Geth configuration on all networks but Ropsten and Sepolia.
-Otherwise, the configuration provided within this document can be interpreted as "currently recommended".
+This document will be continuously updated with the latest recommended configuration.